 3. Theresa read two and one-fourth times as many pages on Saturday as on Sunday.
 She read 120 pages more on Saturday.
 How many pages did she read altogether?

-This video gives the solutions to some more involved ratio word problems.
+Solutions to some more involved ratio word problems

 1. The ratio of pigs to cows to sheep on the farm is 2:4:7.
 There are 65 more sheep than pigs.
 How many cows are there on the farm?